This webpage contains affiliate links. See more details here.

 Along the way, you'll have the opportunity to sample authentic delicacies like Parma ham, regional cheeses, hand-rolled fresh pasta, mortadella, traditional balsamic vinegar, local bread, and artisanal gelato.
 What makes this tour special is its flexibility - you choose what and how much to eat at each stop.
 The food costs are separate (approximately €17 total per person) and entirely optional.
 Everybody can join, even if you have food allergies or you are vegetarian.

-👉 Save your spot on this special Bologna food tour!
+👉 Save your spot on this special food tour Bologna Italy!

 "How lovely to wander the markets and try selected specialty produce with Benne as our insider guide!
 Lots of food, it was our breakfast and lunch.
 Also we followed one of her many restaurant suggestions and had a beautiful authentic dinner later close by.
 With so much choice it is golden to have inside tips, Grazie Mille"